Explore the data and map solar energy

 Convert solar radiation to power

-Next, you will convert the usable solar radiation values to electric power production potential.
+Next, you'll convert the usable solar radiation values to electric power production potential.
 The amount of power that solar panels can produce depends not only on solar radiation, but also the solar panels' efficiency and the installation's performance ratio.

-The United States Environmental Protection Agency (EPA) provides a conservative best estimate of 16 percent efficiency and 86 percent performance ratio.
-These values mean that the solar panels are capable of converting 16 percent of incoming solar energy into electricity, and then 86 percent of that electricity is preserved as it goes through the installation.
+You'll use the values of 21.6 percent efficiency and 83 percent performance ratio.
+This means that the solar panels are capable of converting 21.6 percent of incoming solar energy into electricity, and then 83 percent of that electricity is preserved as it goes through the installation.

-To determine electric power production potential, you'll create a field and calculate it by multiplying your usable solar radiation values by the efficiency and performance ratio values.
-The corresponding formula will be: Usable_SR_MWh * 0.16 * 0.86.
+To determine the electric power production potential, you'll create a field and calculate it by multiplying your usable solar radiation values by the efficiency and performance ratio values.
+The corresponding formula will be: Usable_SR_MWh * 0.216 * 0.83.

 Calculated Elec_Prod_MWh field